+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 [PDF Version]

-• Optical module paired with beam splitter
+• The optical module has a built-in beam splitter

 A beam splitter or beamsplitter is an that splits a beam of into a transmitted and a reflected beam.
 It is a crucial part of many optical experimental and measurement systems, such as, also finding widespread application in.